-Got an old ceramic piece that doesn’t match your decorating style anymore?
+Got an old ceramic bowl that doesn’t match your decorating style?
 Don’t toss it!
-Flip it with these upcycle ideas.
+Flip it with this faux stone finish DIY upcycle idea.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)